laurells/alx-system_engineering-devops/0x00-shell_basics/README.md

 The tenth script deletes a directory
-The eleventh script changes a working directory to the previous one The twelvth script lists all files including the parent working directory
+The eleventh script changes a working directory to the previous one The twelvth script lists all files including the parent working directory The thirteenth script prints the type of file created